UKLS Participants – Your data and how we handle it

 As a participant you will have given us your consent before taking part in our study and providing information (e.g. completed a questionnaire) and /or samples (e.g. blood, sputum).
 You will have been provided with a patient information booklet specific to your consent form at the time of recruitment.

 Should you at any time have any questions about the study, or wish to view any of the information or documents in relation to your own recruitment/agreement to take part, please do so either by contacting the individual listed above or in writing to the address below.
-Additional information in relation to the UoL UKLS Trial and the research is available freely to individuals across various internet websites, e.g. University of Liverpool website, UKLS website, as well as via links within cancer research websites such as NIHR etc., all of which are openly accessible to the public.
-Some of these links are listed below:
+Additional information in relation to the UoL UKLS Trial and the research is available freely to individuals across various internet websites, e.g. University of Liverpool website, UKLS website, as well as via links within cancer research websites such as NIHR etc., all of which are openly accessible to the public. e.g:

 This information does not include any personal details of participants, or identifiable clinical or research outcomes that can be traced to individuals, other than where individuals have volunteered to speak freely about their experience (e.g. when interviewed).